 - Homebuyers must occupy the dwelling as their primary residence.

-- Homebuyers total household income cannot exceed the limits below and they must be current on all taxes.
+- Homebuyers total household income cannot exceed the stated income limits and they must be current on all taxes.

 HOME Program Total Household Income Limit - Cuyahoga County

 Program available for a limited time and only while funds are available.
 Program may be withdrawn and/or changed at any time, including adding required steps that may not be listed on this website.